1998 Rose Bowl: Washington State Cougars

 Washington State hadn't played in the Rose Bowl Game since it lost to Alabama in the 1931 edition—a 67-year absence.
-But the Cougars, led by high-profile quarterback Ryan Leaf, ended that streak mainly to their very first game of the 1997 season.
+But the Cougars, led by high-profile quarterback Ryan Leaf, ended that streak mainly to their first game of the 1997 season.

 In the opener, the Cougars stormed out to a big lead over the UCLA Bruins and held them off with a goal-line stand in the closing minutes to win 37–34.
 WSU followed that with a 28–21 win over the USC Trojans, the Cougars' first win in the Los Angeles Coliseum in many years.
 The Cougars also survived an overtime thriller against the Arizona Wildcats, winning 35–34 when Arizona chose to go for a two-point conversion attempt and failed.
 WSU's perfect season was ruined in a 44–31 loss at Arizona State, but the Cougars cemented their Rose Bowl bid with a 41–35 victory over the rival Washington Huskies, their first Apple Cup win in Seattle in a dozen years.

 On New Year's Eve, Cougar head coach Mike Price was bedridden with the flu.
-While Leaf was their best player (he'd declare himself for the 1998 NFL Draft on January 2), they also received important contributions from their wide receiving corps, better known as the Fab Five: Kevin McKenzie, Shawn McWashington, Shawn Tims, Chris Jackson and Nian Taylor.
+While Leaf was their best player (he'd declare himself for the 1998 NFL draft on January 2), they also received important contributions from their wide receiving corps, better known as the Fab Five: Kevin McKenzie, Shawn McWashington, Shawn Tims, Chris Jackson and Nian Taylor.
 WSU also had a tremendous running back in Michael Black and a future NFL offensive lineman in Cory Withrow.
 On the defensive side, linemen Dorian Boose and Leon Bender both became NFL draftees in April, though Bender died in late May.
 Linebacker Steve Gleason and safety Lamont Thompson also went on to play in the NFL.